emmvou/simpleTCFS/chapters/Testing.md

 @ConfigurationParameter(key = GLUE_PROPERTY_NAME, value = "fr.univcotedazur.simpletcfs.features")
 public class RunCucumberIT {
 }

-@RunWith(Cucumber.class)
-@CucumberOptions(features = "src/test/resources")
-public class CucumberIntegrationTest {
-}
 ```

 This class is only a hook with some configuration options:

-   * It is named `RunCucumberIT` so that it will be detected by the *failsafe* plugin as an integration test and thus only run within a `mvn verify` command.
+   * It is named `RunCucumberIT` so that it will be detected by the *failsafe* plugin as an integration test (i.e. the class name ends with `IT`) and thus only run within a `mvn verify` command.
    * It uses the `@Suite` annotation from the JUnit 5 platform engine, which is the proper way to link Cucumber 7.X and JUnit 5.
 Take care not to use anymore the old ways, such as `@RunWith(Cucumber.class` that was using JUnit 4 or `@Cucumber` that was supported in Cucumber 6.